Water Conservation PlanStage 1: Water Watch

 Regulation Actions

 - Voluntary water restrictions.
-Outside watering times to be only between the hours of 6:00 a.m. and 9:00 p.m.
+Outside watering times are to be only between 6:00 a.m. and 9:00 p.m.

 Stage 3: Water Emergency